core.skeleton

 Returns:

-True if all data was successfully read and taken by the Skeleton’s bones.
-False otherwise (eg. some required fields where missing or invalid).
+True if all data was successfully read and complete.
+False otherwise (e.g. some required fields where missing or where invalid).

 Return type: